 Other animals get their own onomatopoeic words as well.
-Birds chirp, quack, cluck, and tweet, pigs oink, horses neigh, frogs croak, cows moo, and so forth.
+Birds chirp, quack, cluck, and tweet, crickets chirp, pigs oink, horses neigh, frogs croak, cows moo, and so forth.
 Some animal sounds also come in handy when describing appliances.
 For example, flies and mosquitoes can be pretty annoying, buzzing around your head — but the same can be said of a noisy refrigerator.

 Of course, most languages have wildly different words for describing animal noises.
 If you want to know just how different onomatopoeic sounds are in different languages, there’s no better way to learn than by listening to foreign version of Old McDonald Had a Farm for 20 minutes straight.